czeslov/chartGenerator/README.md

-React app to generate chart for example data of title and value.
+React app to generate chart from example data of title and value.

 ### `npm start`